open-telemetry/oteps/text/0098-metric-instruments-explained.md

 ### Timing instrument

 One potentially important special-purpose instrument, found in some metrics APIs, is a dedicated instrument for reporting timings.
 The rationale is that when reporting timings, getting the units right is important and often not easy.
 Many programming languages use a different type to represent time or a difference between times.
-To correctly report a timing metric in OpenTelemetry requires choosing using a `ValueRecorder` but also configuring it for the units output by the clock in use.
+To correctly report a timing distribution in OpenTelemetry requires using a `ValueRecorder` but also configuring it for the units output by the clock that was used.

 In the past, a proposal to create a dedicated `TimingValueRecorder` instrument was rejected.
 This instrument would be identical to a `ValueRecorder`, but its `Record()` method would be specialized for the correct type used to represent a duration, so that the units could be set correctly and automatically.
 A related pattern is a `Timer` or `StopWatch` instrument, one responsible for both measuring and capturing a timing.